ostis-ai/sc-machine/docs/http/websocket.md

           "addr": 3123    // ScAddr of ScLink to change content },
         {
-          // Comman to get link content
+          // command to get link content
           "command": "get",
           "addr": 232       // ScAddr of ScLink to get content },
+        {
+          // command to get link by content
+          "command": "find",
+          "data": "exist"   // content could be a string, number },
         ... // any commands
       ]